Eve of Passover on Shabbat

 In Judaism, when the Eve of Passover (Hebrew: ערב פסח, Erev Pesach) falls on Shabbat, special laws regarding the preparation for Passover are observed.

 Fast of the Firstborn

 When the Eve of Passover falls on Shabbat, the Fast of the Firstborn customarily takes place on the preceding Thursday, instead of the day before (Friday).
 This is because it is forbidden to fast on Shabbat (except when it coincides with Yom Kippur), and it is preferable not to fast on Friday.

-There is some debate over whether a "siyum" on such a Thursday would be enough to remove the requirement of fasting, or if it would only move the requirement to fast to Friday.

 Search for chametz

 Normally, the search for chametz (leavened bread) occurs on the night of the 14th of Nisan, which is one night before the start of Passover.
 When this night is a Friday, the search for chametz takes place one night earlier (on the 13th), since use of a candle and the act of burning chametz are forbidden on Shabbat.
 The chametz is then burned on Friday morning.

 It is normally forbidden to eat before conducting the search for chametz, which is carried out by the firstborn.
 This firstborn may be fatigued or uncomfortable due to having just observed the Fast of the Firstborn.
 According to the Mateh Moshe and Mahari"l, a firstborn who is fatigued or uncomfortable from the fast may eat some food before the search, or another person may be appointed to perform the search on behalf of the firstborn.

 After completing the search, we recite the first kol chamira, a text found in any haggadah or Passover prayer book.
 We recite this passage to nullify any chametz that may not have been found.
 Chametz to be eaten on Friday and Shabbos is stored in a safe place, where it will not get mixed with the Pesach foods.